Indra: Origins

 Indra as a deity was known in the capital of the Hittite Empire in northeastern Asia minor, as evidenced by the inscriptions on the Boghaz-köi clay tablets dated to about 1400 BCE.
 This tablet mentions a treaty, but its significance is in four names it includes reverentially as Mi-it-ra, U-ru-w-na, In-da-ra and Na-sa-at-ti-ia.
 These are respectively, Mitra, Varuna, Indra and Nasatya-Asvin of the Vedic pantheon as revered deities, and these are also found in Avestan pantheon but with Indra and Naonhaitya as demons.
 This at least suggests that Indra and his fellow deities were in vogue in South Asia and Asia minor by about mid 2nd-millennium BCE.

-Indra is praised as the highest god in 250 hymns of the Rigveda – a Hindu scripture dated to have been composed sometime between 1700 and 1100 BCE.
-He is co-praised as the supreme in another 50 hymns, thus making him one of the most celebrated Vedic deities.
-He is also mentioned in ancient Indo-Iranian literature, but with a major inconsistency when contrasted with the Vedas.
+During the Vedic age, Indra’s prominence is underscored by his frequency in the Vedic hymns; he is the sole dedicatee of approximately 250 hymns, and is praised alongside other deities in an additional 50 hymns within the Rigveda – a Hindu scripture dated to have been composed sometime between 1700 and 1100 BCE.
+He is also mentioned in the ancient Indo-Iranian literature, but with a major inconsistency when contrasted with the Vedas.
 In the Vedic literature, Indra is a heroic god.
 In the Avestan (ancient, pre-Islamic Iranian) texts such as Vd.
 10.9, Dk.
 9.3 and Gbd 27.6-34.27, Indra – or accurately Andra – is a gigantic demon who opposes truth.
 (Note: In deities that are similar to Indra in the Hittite and European mythologies, he is also heroic.)
 In the Vedic texts, Indra kills the archenemy and demon Vritra who threatens mankind.
 In the Avestan texts, Vritra is not found.